-Let’s take a quick look at the difference between retargeting and remarketing, and what you’ll need in order to use either strategy.
+Let’s take a quick look at the retargeting and remarketing differences, and what you’ll need in order to use either strategy.

 Even if you’re not familiar with the term, you’re probably familiar with the concept of retargeting, because other sites are doing it to you every day.
 Have you noticed that when you look at a product on a website, you suddenly start seeing ads for that same product in places where you weren’t seeing them before?
 Congratulations, you’ve been retargeted!

 Retargeting is one of the most efficient and effective ways to keep customers engaged in a buying process—some studies have indicated that ads in retargeting campaigns have click-through rates that are ten times higher than other ads.
 You can put the magic to work for you on Facebook, Google’s display network, and nearly any other place you can imagine, by making proper use of the cookies your site sets in visitors’ browsers.
 Those cookies allow your marketing tools to follow your unconverted customers around the internet, so to speak, and show them ads in the other places they visit.

 There’s one big risk with retargeting—the possibility of alienating a potential customer by showing them the same ad (or a few very similar ads) too many times in too many places.
 Be sure to use frequency limits and review your analytics to ensure that your retargeting dollars are pulling customers along, not driving them away.

 How is Remarketing Different?